Part E: Suspension and exclusion powers

 2. SSEP for students in breach of Immigration Rules

-2.1 The University is the licensed sponsor of your Tier 4 visa and it has a number of duties that it must comply with.
-As part of those duties, the University’s Visa Policy, Operations and Compliance Manager will monitor your compliance with the Immigration Rules, to ensure that you comply with the conditions of leave of your Tier 4 or other visa, and will recommend to the Director of Student and Academic Services (or, in the case of postgraduate research students, the Director of the Research and Innovation Division) that you be suspended if you are failing to comply.
+2.1 The University is the licensed sponsor of your student visa and it has a number of duties that it must comply with.
+As part of those duties, the University’s Visa Policy, Operations and Compliance Manager will monitor your compliance with the Immigration Rules, to ensure that you comply with the conditions of leave of your visa, and will recommend to the Director of Academic Services (or, in the case of postgraduate research students, the Director of the Research and Innovation Division) that you be suspended if you are failing to comply.

 2.2 The relevant Director is authorised by Senate to immediately suspend you if you are not, in their judgement, compliant with the conditions of leave of your visa.